 In F1 22 you can choose to manually manage your ERS deployment mode.
 This can be set in the settings menu.

 If you do have manual control over your ERS management during a race, you can adjust its setting to give you an advantage in wet weather in F1 22.

-Lowering your power mode works in a similar way to lowering your on-throttle diff setting that I mentioned above.
+Not using overtake ERS mode works in a similar way to lowering your on-throttle diff setting that I mentioned above.
 By sending less power to your rear wheels, you will find it easier to manage your acceleration out of slower corners.

 So there are our 7 top tips for becoming faster in the rain in F1 22.
 These should help you focus on improving your consistency in the wet, and gradually improving your speed and lap times.

 We do have one more tip just below, and that is to consider buying a racing wheel for F1 22.
 This will give you much more input control and make racing in F1 22 much more immersive!